florza/contests-engine/README.md

 - PUT /api/v1/contests/<id>/matches/<id>

 ## Recent Steps
+- Login with token not with a param field in the link but in a second signin form.
+The request is handled similar to a user login, i.e. it gives back a csrf-token as session id.
+Also returned is now some additional data, i.e. the type of signin (user/token) and the user record of the logged in user or some info to the used token (read/write, contest/participant, id).
+- User: rename email to username
 - Settings for "tie allowed" (contest) and walk_over (match) with adapted validation of results and additional tests
 - Settings for lucky_loser in match (will only be used later in KO)
 - Field contesttype_params renamed to ctype_params